chevy612/pf_risk_analysis/README.md

 User need to download their portfolio in FUTU as csv file

 #Step 2
-Run the ipynb file and the program will generate the correlation heatmap of the positions in the porfolio and also the porfolio volatility
+Run the ipynb file and the program will generate the correlation heatmap of the positions in the porfolio and also the portifolio volatility